luxonis/depthai-docs-website/source/index.rst

 both on the `migration Pull Request <https://github.com/luxonis/depthai/pull/349>`__ or `gen2 branch <https://github.com/luxonis/depthai/tree/gen2>`__.

-To run the demo script on your DepthAI device, type the following commands in the terminal.
+To install and run the demo script on your DepthAI device, type the following commands in the terminal.

 .. code-block:: bash